Fad Diets? Forget it! Lifelong Portion Control

 Speaking of fruits and vegetables, one benefit of portion control is that it puts a huge emphasis on healthy eating.
 That means a lot of fruits and vegetables.
 How many fruits and vegetables you consume on a daily basis depends on age, sex, and activity level.
 A good rule of thumb is 2 to 3 cups of vegetables per day, and 2 servings of fruits per day.
 That is for healthy and active adults.

 Another easy way to get your fruit and vegetables, while also helping to lower your calorie intake is to replace a meal with a vegetable juice.
-Our sponsor, Puree Juice has a large selection of flash frozen organic juices shipped directly to your door anywhere in America.
+If you don't have time to juice, flash frozen organic juices shipped directly to your door is a good idea.

 Smaller, but more frequent meals